r00ster91/TTEFD/README.md

 # ttefd

-Tool to convert Text to EXAPUNKS Font Data (TTEFD)
+Tool to convert Text to EXAPUNKS Font Data (TTEFD).
+Try it out at https://r00ster91.github.io/ttefd/